learn-co-curriculum/css-essentials-quiz/README.md

 ( ) TRUE
 (X) FALSE

 ?: 3.
-Which of the following code demonstrates an CSS comment?
+Which of the following code demonstrates a CSS comment?

 ( ) `// This is a comment in CSS`
 (X) `/* This is a comment in CSS */`